qchemlab-embedding/2023-07-14-workshop/_episodes/03-DIRAC-first-steps.md

 ---
 layout: episode
-title: Your first calculations in DIRAC
+title: Your first calculations in DIRAC on Ares
 teaching: 0
 exercises: 60
-questions:
-  -
 objectives:
-  - Run your first DIRAC calculations.
+  - Run your first DIRAC calculations on the Ares cluster.
-  - Go through the DIRAC output, make sure you understand what is reported.
+  - Get familiar with the DIRAC output.
-  - Tips, links, resources
+  - Share tips, links, resources
 ---